Mouse Test In Seconds

 4. Keep the mouse within the effective range of the receiver during testing

-What should I do if the Mouse Test shows there is a problem with my mouse?
+What should I do if the mouse click test shows there is a problem with my mouse?

 If the test results indicate a mouse malfunction, we recommend following these steps to resolve it: